liorc955/Python-automation/README.md

-# Python Automation - nopCommerce Website & API testing
+# Python Automation - nopCommerce Website & API Testing

 In this project, I built UI automation test cases on NopCommerce Website and API automation test cases on reqres.in with Selenium & Pytest as framework.